droneRL2020/Imitation_Learning_Quadcopter/README.md

 I have done this project with DCU_Lab members!!!
 My role on this project were as below.
 * I participated in HW setting
+* I participated in extracting images
-* I extracted images and combined with control input.
+* I combined input images with control input(Sync)
-* I wrote imitation_learning scripts.
+* I wrote imitation_learning scripts(Training, Test)

 ## Implementation